Contact our corporate or local offices directly.

 *.alf).
 This file can be saved, copied and backed-up as required.
 The

-.alf file is reusable on a home computer (in accordance with the EULA) by copying the file to a specific folder on that computer and then adding the file as part of Standalone License Configuration.
+.alf file is reusable on a home computer (in accordance with the EULA) simply by copying the file to a specific folder on that computer and then adding the file as part of Standalone License Configuration.

-With a Standalone license, the only time you need to sign in to your Altium account (through the Altium portal), is when you initially activate that license through Altium Designer.
+With a Standalone license, the only time you need to sign in to your Altium account (through the Altium portal), is when you initially activate your Standalone license through Altium Designer.
 During this process information about your PC is gathered, this is only done to ensure that the license is being used in accordance with the EULA.
 Other than that, once this type of license has been activated you can work in a self-contained, offline fashion - the very definition of standalone.

 The following sections take a look at the various options and commands available to you as a user of a Standalone license, and from the perspective of license activation through Altium Designer.

 Whether you are accessing your Standalone license for the very first time, or you have inadvertently deleted the license from your computer (and have no backup of the associated license file), you will need to sign in to your Altium account through the secure Altium portal, in order to activate/reactivate the license.
 This, however, is a one-off event, after which you need not sign-in again from a licensing perspective.

 For convenience, controls for account access are presented at the top of the Home - Admin - License Management workspace view (DXP » My Account).
 Click the Sign in link to access the Account Sign In dialog.
 Use this dialog to enter your AltiumLive Account Credentials and click OK.

 The Connection, Sign in and portal Server details are all available on the System - Account Management page of the Preferences dialog.
 This page can be quickly accessed by clicking the Account Preferences link in the License Management workspace view.
 Alternatively, access the Preferences dialog (DXP » Preferences from the menus) and browse to the page within the System folder.